 - A separate nonresident small game license is required to hunt small game, such as pheasants and grouse.

 The dates, unit boundaries and bag limits for this season are set in late July.
-This season could by anytime in September.

 Applicants may receive:

 - No more than one Nonresident Waterfowl License before Nov.
 1.